 During 1939, the division between the Methodists of the North and South was reconciled and it became known as The Methodist Church.
 In the early 1950’s, a church parsonage was started under Rev. Preston Hughes and completed under Rev. Paul Prost.
 In 1956, the Men’s Club was organized.
 In 1960, the Educational Building, breezeway, and chapel were built under the leadership of Rev. Ray Schubert.
 While serving Arab, he was named Arab’s “Young Man of the Year.”
 A time capsule was included in the cornerstone.
 In 1964, the Fellowship Hall was built, the basement was renovated, and a general face lift was given to the front of the church.
 These projects were accomplished under the leadership of Rev. Jack Dillard.
 Weekly broadcast of the service over WRAB began.
 Jerry Sisson was pastor from 1965-1968, and during that time both church membership and budget increased.
 During 1968, the church became the United Methodist Church when it united with the German Speaking Methodists of the Evangelical United Brethren Church.
 During the 1970’s and 1980’s, needed improvements to the facilities were accomplished.
 Talmadge Clayton was pastor (1979-1986) and W.G.
 Henry was pastor (1988-1991).
 During 1993, the church celebrated its 100th birthday while Rev. Ernest Dover was pastor.
 While Robert Sparkman was pastor in 1994, plans were made to build a new church.
 During the 5 years of planning and building, attendance increased from 288 to 400.
 In 2000 the congregation that had worshiped for 107 years on First Ave West relocated to its present location on North Main Street.

 The stained glass windows from the First Avenue building were installed in the back wall of the sanctuary.
 Two other outstanding features in the new building are the larger than life stained glass window centered in the front of the sanctuary and the magnificent pipe organ.
 Rev. Sam Huffstutler served as pastor from 2002—2009 and Rev. Kenny Baskins served from 2009-2014.
-In 2014, Rev. Steve West was appointed Senior Pastor and continues to provide pastoral leadership.
-There are three Sunday Morning Worship services at 8:00, 9:30, and 10:55 am.
+In 2014, Rev. Steve West was appointed Senior Pastor and provided pastoral leadership through June of 2020.
+In the midst of the COVID-19 pandemic Pastor Todd Henderson was appointed Senior Pastor and has continued to lead through this unprecedented time.
+There are two main Sunday Morning Worship services at 9:00 am (Contemporary) and 11:00 am (Traditional), including online streaming to provide flexibility and a source of worship for those unable to be in person.

 Through the years the Methodist Church of Arab has served the Lord both in home and in foreign missions, as its members have collectively been the body of Christ ministering to one another and the community.
 Beginning with Tuttle Thompson, founder of Arab, who at one time served as a Sunday School Superintendent, and continuing to the present day, many of Arab’s leaders have contributed their leadership as members of the church.
 Upon reflection, we can be proud of our heritage in the community of Arab and the community of faith.